Geranium is an enchantment in the garden and on the deck all summer long.

 - Reduce watering and even stop watering altogether during the coldest winter months.

-– Resume watering a bit at a time starting in February-March and bring the garden boxes back outdoors in spring.
+- Resume watering a bit at a time starting in February-March.
+Bring the garden boxes back outdoors in spring.

 - Pull the geraniums out before the first frosts hit.